Saturday, May 31, 2025

 Now it's entirely possible that had Thibs called his timeout earlier it wouldn't have made any difference.
 The way Brunson was hobbling on the court, who knows how effective he would've been?
 But that's beside the point.
 Rule number one in sports is you always go down with your best players on the court, field, rink, or whatever.

-Bottom line, Thibs needs to own this decision; a decision that gave a Pistons team that was training 3-1 in the series life.
+Bottom line, Thibs needs to own this decision; a decision that gave a Pistons team that was trailing 3-1 in the series life.
 We know from history what can happen when you let your opponent off the mat.
 If Brunson continues to be hobbled by that ankle, the Knicks could very well find themselves out of the playoffs sooner than they expected.
 And if that happens, I can assure you James Dolan will not be a happy camper.

 Just ask Peter Laviolette.